 Simultaneous Streams | 3 | 3 (anywhere) |

-Price is Philo’s main selling point.
-At $25/month it costs just over ⅓ of what YouTube TV will set you back.
+Price is Philo's main selling point.
+It costs just over ⅓ of what YouTube TV will set you back.

-If saving money is your key motivator in choosing a streaming service, you can’t do better than Philo.
-It’s even less than Sling TV ($35/month), making it the cheapest live TV streaming service on the market.
+If saving money is your key motivator in choosing a streaming service, you can't do better than Philo.
+It’s even less than Sling TV, making it the cheapest live TV streaming service on the market.

-While YouTube TV is more than twice the price of Philo, $64.99/month puts its price at the low end of the mid-tier services.
+While YouTube TV is more than twice the price of Philo, its price is at the low end of the mid-tier services.
 And it does so without sacrificing content.

 Two main channel bundles are available, Sports Plus ($10.99/month) and Entertainment Plus ($29.99), but extra channels are mostly added à la carte for a variety of prices.